English-Medium Instruction Calculus: Is flipping helpful?: Theoretical Framework

+Another comparative study of the flipped classroom in three different fields of Engineering, Social Studies and Humanities has been explored by~\cite{kim2014experience}.
+In addition to examining multi-disciplinary applications of the flipped classroom, they also proposed a design framework and nine design principles for the pedagogical approach.
+A recent study from the same field on the effectiveness of the flipped classroom in comparison to blended learning, traditional learning and e-learning has been explored by~\cite{thai2017impact}.
+A comprehensive survey of flipped classroom research has been provided by~\cite{bishop2013flipped}.
+They reported that student perceptions are generally positive. \cite{chen2016exploring} explored the relationship between student perceptions, gender difference and learning outcomes.

+Another literature survey on the flipped classroom, particularly in STEM subjects, has been explained by~\cite{dodds2015evidence}.
+Additionally, the effectiveness of a flipped classroom model on student engagement and achievement, as well as the affordance of this model versus a traditional one, has been explored by~\cite{bormann2014affordances}. \cite{loucky2017flipped} recently published and explored the flipped classroom with educational and digital technologies for effective second language learning curricula.
+Moreover, \cite{towey2015lessons} and \cite{ryan2013socrates} focused on the challenges related to implementing the flipped classroom in the EMI--CHC context, for example the language barrier and cultural differences, particularly the passive-receptive learning style.

-\section{Theoretical framework}
+\section{Theoretical Framework}

-The theoretical framework of this study is an intersection of inverted Bloom's taxonomy of educational learning objectives, English-medium instruction for non-native English speakers and the use of technology in the classroom, including recorded video recordings, {\sl Khan Academy} videos, learning management system (LMS) {\sl icampus}, and particularly using technology in mathematics education by utilizing a Computer Algebra System (CAS) {\sl Maxima}.
-In the literature, many studies are conducted independently and even if there exist intersection, they occur only between two frameworks, either inverted Bloom's taxonomy (in this case, using a flipped class approach) and the use of technology or flipped classroom in the English-medium instruction or the use of technology in the English-medium instruction classrooms.
-By combining all three theoretical frameworks, this article provides a novel perspective in the context of flipped learning with the use of CAS as an option of embedding technology in mathematics education where the class environment is an English-medium instruction.
-The theoretical framework is summarized in Figure~\ref{venn2}.
-In the following, we discuss each pillar of the theoretical frameworks considered in this study. \firstcircle{(3cm,1.7cm) circle (1.3cm)} \secondcircle{(3cm,-1.7cm) circle (1.3cm)} \thirdcircle{(0cm,0cm) circle (1.3cm)}
+The theoretical framework for this study is built from an intersection of three components, inverted Bloom's taxonomy of educational learning objectives, EMI for non-native English speakers in the CHC context and the adaptation of technology for mathematical instruction.
+The latter uses instructor-created and {\sl Khan Academy}-created video recordings, intranet LMS {\sl icampus}, and a Computer Algebra System (CAS) {\sl Maxima}.
+Figure~\ref{venn2} summarizes the theoretical framework for our flipped classroom pedagogy.
+In what follows, we will discuss each component. \firstcircle{(3cm,1.7cm) circle (1.3cm)} \secondcircle{(3cm,-1.7cm) circle (1.3cm)} \thirdcircle{(0cm,0cm) circle (1.3cm)}